 8. SUMMARY OF FACT(S): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.

-The applicant requests a narrative reason change, SPD code change, and RE code change.
+The applicant requests an upgrade to honorable.
 The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed.